 The graph of ln k against 1/T is a straight line with gradient -Ea/R

 - From the graph, the equation in the form of y = mx + c is as follows:

-Complete the following table, plot a graph of ln k against 1/T and use this to determine the activation energy of the reaction.
+Complete the following table, plot a graph of ln k against 1/T and use this to calculate the activation energy, Ea, and the Arrhenius Constant, A, of the reaction.